arturogutierrez/arturogutierrez.github.io/_posts/2016-09-16-creating-enums-with-associated-data-in-kotlin.md

     }
 }
 ```
-Notice as `event.contentType` is casted inside of the `is` clause, this allow us to access to specific fields being compile safety.
+Notice that `event.contentType` is casted inside of the `is` clause, this allow us to access to specific fields being compile safety.

 That's all, we have modeled our events using sealed class in a fashion way, but, obviously give us more benefits: